 An interdisciplinary minor in entrepreneurship is available to students from all academic programs of study.
-The minor consists of 15 credit hours from entrepreneurship courses taught by faculty across six different colleges-the Haslam College of Business, the College of Architecture and Design, the College of Engineering, the College of Education, Health and Human Sciences, the College of Arts and Sciences, and the College of Agricultural Sciences and Natural Resources.
+The minor consists of 15 credit hours from entrepreneurship courses taught by faculty across seven different colleges-the Haslam College of Business, the College of Architecture and Design, the College of Communication & Information, the Tickle College of Engineering, the College of Education, Health and

+Human Sciences, the College of Arts and Sciences, and the College of Agricultural Sciences and Natural Resources.